x-zho14/ProbMask-official/README.md

 ## Implementation
 1. The implementation of ProbMaskConv can be found at utils/conv_type.py ProbMaskConv.
 2. The implementation of Projection can be found at utils/net_utils.py, constrainScoreByWhole and solve_v_total.

+'''
+@inproceedings{zhou2021effective,
+  title={Effective sparsification of neural networks with global sparsity constraint}, author={Zhou, Xiao and Zhang, Weizhong and Xu, Hang and Zhang, Tong}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={3599--3608}, year={2021}
+}
+'''